platformps/exercise.javascript_printing-shapes/README.md

 ## Part 7 - Upper Triangle
-* Finish defining the `printUpperTriangle` function-stub located in `./assets/js/utils.js`.
+* Finish defining the `getUpperTriangle` function-stub located in `./assets/js/shapes.js`.
 	* The function should require input for a `length`, and print the top-right half of a square, given the side length.
 * Test the function by _calling_ it from `./assets/js/header-functions.js`, then opening the **insepctor-tool** on the `./index.html` document.